 Avoid known avalanche paths.
 All skiers, snowboarders, and climbers traveling in avalanche terrain should be equipped with, and know how to use, an avalanche beacon, probe pole, and shovel.
 For the Bridger-Teton Avalanche Center current weather forecast and avalanche hazard advisory call 307–733–2664 or check jhavalanche.org.

 Hypothermia is caused by exposure to cold and is aggravated by wind and wet clothing.
 Warning signs include: uncontrollable shivering, reduced coordination, and incoherent speech.
 Get the victim inside as soon as possible.
-If necessary, seek medical attention.
+If necessary, seek medical attention by calling 911.

 Backcountry Guides and Avalanche Courses